 Rabbi Joseph Azran, Israel

 Rabbi Joseph Azran is the Chief Rabbi of Rishon Lezion.
 He is also a member of the Chief Rabbinate’s permanent dialogue comission with the Vatican and member of the Paris Beth Din.
 Rabbi Azran served as a Member of Parliament from the religious party Shas in the Israeli Knesset for two terms, and held the role of Deputy Speaker of the Knesset during one term.

 Rabbi Brawer is the rabbi of Northwood United Synagogue and serves on the Chief Rabbi of England’s cabinet with responsibility for Jewish-Muslim relations.
 He is a regular columnist for the Jewish Chronicle and a broadcaster on the BBC.
 Rabbi Brawer is an honorary research fellow and lecturer at the London School of Jewish Studies where he teaches applied ethics.
 He holds a PhD in Hebrew and Jewish Studies from University College London.

-Rabbi Tamar Elad-Applebaum, Israel
+Rabba Tamar Elad-Applebaum, Israel

-Rabbi Tamar Elad-Applebaum is Rabbi of Kehilat Zion, Jerusalem and co-founder of the Beit Midrash (seminary) for Israeli Rabbis.
+Rabba Tamar Elad-Applebaum is Rabbi of Kehilat Zion, Jerusalem and co-founder of the Beit Midrash (seminary) for Israeli Rabbis.

 Judith Hertz, USA